 “Do I have to choose a maid of honour or best man?”

-Again, there’s no definite rule about this.
-You can choose to go without a maid of honour, but do make sure that all the responsibilities and duties are divvied out among your bridesmaids.
+Again, there’s no hard or fast rule about this.
+You can choose to go without a maid of honour as long as you delegate the responsibilities and duties among your bridal party.